How to Rent an Apartment at 17 Years Old

 Most states set the age of majority, or legal adulthood, at 18, preventing a minor from entering into a binding rental contract or lease.
 As a result, apartment landlords can refuse to rent to underage tenants.
 Should the minor fail to pay rent, damage the property or otherwise break rental-contract provisions, the landlord would have trouble enforcing the contract against a minor.
 However, legal emancipation, marriage or military service may allow a 17-year-old to rent an apartment on her own.
 Additionally, a co-signer can provide the financial backing needed to secure a rental.
+Credit scores may be needed and checked from either or both co-signers when signing for their own apartment, so remember to have good credit when going to sign for your first apartment.
+Bank statements, proof of address and a valid ID may also be needed when signing, for proper identification.

 Reasons for Renting At 17